 Her reappearance on the marriage market in 1455 saw her quickly snapped up by none other than her guardian, Edmund Tudor, who at 24 was twice her age.

-Margaret Beauchamp obviously played a key role in brokering her Beaumont daughter’s second marriage and Ms Gregory paints the picture of a hard, unfeeling mother.
+Margaret Beauchamp obviously played a key role in brokering her Beaufort daughter’s second marriage and Ms Gregory paints the picture of a hard, unfeeling mother.